artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 .. image:: images/advanced-search.*
    :align: center
    :width: 70%
-   :alt: An image of the advanced search interface
+   :alt: An image of the advanced search panel

-3. To begin searching, enter a search term into the search field in the central column of the page.
+3. To begin searching, enter a search term into the first search field at the top of the Advanced search panel, under the heading, "Find results with":

 .. image:: images/advancedsearch-start.*
    :align: center
    :width: 70%
    :alt: An image of a user entering data in the main search field of the
-         advanced search interface
+         advanced search panel

 4. Use the drop-down menu to limit your search query to a specific :term:`field` in the :term:`archival description` templates.
 The default